refola/golid/README.md

 # Wishlist
 * Stable, complete, accurate support for all the Go features it uses
-* Translation of Piklisp into itself
+* Translation of Golid into itself
 * Lisp macros (with quasi-quoting)
 * More useful `GoString()` with line numbers of errors
 * Prettier output formatting
 * Comment preservation
-* An Emacs mode file for Piklisp
+* An Emacs mode file for Golid
-* Automatic conversion of an entire source tree's Piklisp files in one fell swoop
+* Automatic conversion of an entire source tree's Golid files in one fell swoop
-* Automatic conversion of Go into Piklisp syntax.
+* Automatic conversion of Go into Golid syntax.

 # Installation
 * [Install and configure Go](https://golang.org/doc/install)